General emergency

 More information:

-A permit is no longer required to visit a non-resort island.
+A permit is not required to visit a non-resort island.

 More information:

-Resort islands often don't need to follow the rules of Ramadan.
-Check with your hotel or with locals.
+Resort islands generally don't need to follow the rules of Ramadan.

+You can get a free tourist visa on arrival to Maldives, provided you meet all entry requirements.
 Entry and exit conditions can change at short notice.
-Contact the Department of Immigration and Emigration of the Republic of Maldives for details about visas, currency, customs and quarantine rules.
+Contact the Department of Immigration and Emigration of the Republic of Maldives for details about visas, currency, customs, and quarantine rules.
+Fake websites exist requesting payment for visas.

 Find out about returning to Australia after exposure to yellow fever.